April 16, 2026

 • Fast rounds built for short time windows

-• Custom word lists allow for company-themed rounds
+• Custom word lists allow for creative rounds

-• Limited depth; can feel repetitive over time
+• Limited in depth and variety over time

 Best for: